kaspiana/mage/README.md

 ## Taxonyms

-Taxonyms are tag names and tag namespaces, and are organised into a hierarchy descending from the root taxonym.
-Multiple taxonyms, i.e. aliases, can be associated with a single tag, but each tag must have a canonical taxonym.
+Taxonyms generalise the notion of names and namespaces with respect to tags.
+Taxonyms form a tree, and each taxonym has one canonical alias, its true name, and several optional non-canonical aliases.
+Additionally, taxonyms can have non-canonical parents to further simplify notation.
+Every tag has a corresponding taxonym, making that taxonym a 'tag name', but not every taxonym has a corresponding tag; those which do not are 'tag namespaces'.

 ## References

 A reference denotes an object like a document, tag, or view, but does not itself communicate the type of the object.
 There are four kinds of references:

 - ID references; e.g. `786`.
-- Name references; e.g. view names, document hashes.
+- Name references; e.g. view names, document hashes, tag names.
 - Bound references, written with the `.` operator.
 - View index references, which refer to a document in a view; e.g. `main/0`, `./6`.